leofox2021/AvaloniaWeatherTracker/README.md

 Check its Readme.md in order to run it alongside the app.

 Without REST API running you WON'T be able to retreive weather data!
+---

-Uses CommunityTookit.Mvvm instead of deafult ReactiveUI for easier MVVM implementation.
+The app uses CommunityTookit.Mvvm instead of deafult ReactiveUI for easier MVVM implementation.

 ---
 Right now only the Desktop version functions properly, but I'm working on improving it for other platforms as well.